A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Data and Observations

 \subsection{ALMA sample and multiwavelength photometry}

-The sample we analyze consists of 75 DSFGs in the GOODS-S, originally identified from ALMA 870~$\mu$m continuum follow-up of JCMT/SCUBA-2 850~$\mu$m sources from the SUPER GOODS program (hereafter, SG; \citetalias{cowie18}).
-These ALMA observations targeted all of the $>4\sigma$ SCUBA-2 sources, corresponding to an 850~$\mu$m flux limit of $>$2.25~mJy.
-Since some sources were resolved into multiple contributions, the resulting ALMA sample has 870~$\mu$m fluxes ranging from 0.84~mJy to 8.93~mJy, and it is flux-complete above $\gtrsim$2.25~mJy.
-Hereafter, we refer to these ALMA sources as SG-ALMA-1 to SG-ALMA-75, ordered as in Table~4 of \citetalias{cowie18}.
+The sample we analyze consists of 75 DSFGs in the GOODS-S field, originally identified from ALMA 870~$\mu$m continuum follow-up of JCMT/SCUBA-2 850~$\mu$m sources from the SUPER GOODS program (hereafter, SG; \citetalias{cowie18}). { These ALMA observations targeted all of the $>4\sigma$ SCUBA-2 sources in the central 100~arcmin$^2$, corresponding to an 850~$\mu$m flux limit of 2.25~mJy.
+Within the ALMA half power radius, the 870~$\mu$m data cover 8.5~arcmin$^2$ of the SCUBA-2 area (88 pointings) and yield 75 sources in total, with 30 above 2.75~mJy, 33 above 2.5~mJy, and 44 above 2.25~mJy.
+Hereafter, we refer to these sources as SG-ALMA-1 to SG-ALMA-75, ordered as in Table~4 of \citetalias{cowie18}.}

+Since some SCUBA-2 sources were resolved into multiple contributions, the resulting ALMA sample has 870~$\mu$m fluxes ranging from 0.84~mJy to 8.93~mJy. {We expect it to be nearly flux-complete at $\geq$2.25~mJy (\citetalias{cowie18}).
+In order to test the completeness, we used the ALMA fluxes convolved with the SCUBA-2 850~$\mu$m point-spread function (PSF) to compute a ``true'' ALMA-based image.
+We then subtracted this from the SCUBA-2 image and searched the residual cleaned image for additional 850~$\mu$m sources.
+We found no additional sources above 2.75~mJy, 1 above 2.5~mJy and 3 above 2.25~mJy.
+It is likely these are flux-boosted fainter sources, but accepting them at face value we have 97\% completeness above 2.5~mJy and 94\% above 2.25~mJy.}

-The GOODS-S contains some of the richest multiwavelength coverage on the sky, meaning that our sources have excellent photometric data from UV to millimeter wavelengths.
-In this work, we adopt the $K_s$-band fluxes presented in \citetalias{cowie18}, which were measured from deep CFHT/WIRCAM imaging \citep{wang10}.
-We also use the JWST/NIRCam and MIRI photometry from JADES Data Release 5 (DR5: \citealp[][]{robertson26, eisenstein26, alberts26}), which incorporates NIRCam imaging from FRESCO \citep{oesch23} and JEMS \citep{williams23} and MIRI mid-infrared (MIR) imaging from SMILES \citep[][]{rieke24, alberts24}.
+GOODS-S contains some of the richest multiwavelength coverage on the sky, meaning that our sources have excellent photometric data from UV to millimeter wavelengths.
+In this work, we adopt the $K_s$-band magnitudes presented in \citetalias{cowie18} {(their Table~5)}, which were measured from deep CFHT/WIRCAM imaging \citep{wang10}.
+We also use the JWST/NIRCam and MIRI photometry from JADES Data Release 5 (DR5: \citealp[][]{robertson26, eisenstein26, alberts26}), which incorporates NIRCam imaging from FRESCO \citep{oesch23} and JEMS \citep{williams23}, as well as MIRI mid-infrared (MIR) imaging from SMILES \citep[][]{rieke24, alberts24}.
 The JADES catalogs include the HST photometry from the Hubble Legacy Field mosaics \citep{illingworth16, whitaker19}, measured consistently with the JWST photometry \citep{eisenstein26}.
-Where these data are unavailable, we use the fluxes from the CANDELS catalog \citep[][]{guo13}.
-In Figure~\ref{fig:cutouts}, we show color cutouts of the sample, using JWST/NIRCam imaging, where available, and HST/ACS and WFC3 imaging otherwise.
-All of the DSFG counterparts are clearly identified in the JWST and/or HST images.
+Where these data are unavailable, we use the fluxes from the CANDELS catalog \citep[][]{guo13}. {We present color cutouts of the entire sample in Appendix~A. We take the cutouts from JWST/NIRCam imaging, where available, and HST/ACS and WFC3 imaging otherwise.} All of the DSFG counterparts are clearly identified in the JWST and/or HST images.